-Since opening in 2003, Cabell Huntington Hospital’s Center for Advanced Reproductive Medicine has maintained a pregnancy rate that exceeds the national average reported by the Centers for Disease Control.
+Since opening in 2004, Cabell Huntington Hospital’s Center for Advanced Reproductive Medicine has maintained a pregnancy rate that exceeds or matches the national average reported by the Centers for Disease Control and Prevention.

 Couples who are having difficulty conceiving a child can find help at Cabell Huntington Hospital's Center for Advanced Reproductive Medicine.
 Under the direction of William Burns, MD, and clinical embryologist Melissa Lay, RN, the center offers diagnostic testing for men and women, including assisted reproductive technology such as intrauterine insemination, in vitro fertilization, oral and injectable "fertility drugs" and surgery.